keeper-of-data/reddit-archive-x/README.md

 The script will stream everything from /r/all as it happens and only grab the post if it is a subreddit or user that you are following

+If you see `Queue: xx` size growing, you need to add more threads.

 In the config file there is an option called `just_json`.
 If `true` this will only download the json data for the post and save it.
 It is best used with just the subreddit `all` in the subreddit list (can be any list of subreddits).